-This 5 days itinerary works out best for the winter travel in Norway.
-It’s perfect for the New Year’s Eve or Christmas break or just any type of winter holidays.
+This 5 days Norway winter itinerary is perfect for the New Year’s Eve or Christmas break or just any type of winter holidays.
 We tried to balance the peaceful stay in nature with some outdoor winter adventures and exploring some beautiful places.
 As a bonus, they happen to be off-season in the winter, which basically means – no people, only nature and you, so the best time eva’.

 You can switch things around and adjust them to your needs, but I wanted to give you some ideas on the best places to visit in Norway in winter, especially when you start your trip from Oslo.

 However, remember, that the winter time is more difficult for traveling.
 You always need to account for the bad weather and early dark hours when you calculate the driving time.
 More about how to drive in Norway in winter, what to expect and the details about car rental in Norway below.
 Don’t forget to pack proper Norway winter clothing with you, to make sure you are prepared for any type of weather.